HouseWeb

 • Unsafe properties and properties to be demolished.

+HouseWeb is working closely with one of the country's leading HIP providers to offer various options at competitive prices.
+There is the option to defer payment for nine months or pay on completion, whichever is sooner.
 Once your HIP is ordered your property can go live on the market (i.e. you will not have to wait for the HIP to be complete).
 It will typically take 7 working days to prepare, dependent on how quickly the Energy Assessor can gain access to your property.
-The HIP will be made available to you as a PDF file once it is complete so you can then send it to serious prospective buyers.
+The HIP will be made available to you as a PDF file once it is complete so you can then send it to serious prospective buyers, or print off a hard copy.

 Submit Your Property